 The academic misconduct review is intended to address misconduct related to academic integrity.
-Complaints or grievances related to item 20 of the Student Code may lead to an academic sanction.
 Students are responsible for the integrity of their academic work.
 In this regard, cheating and plagiarism are serious violations.

 In cases of suspected academic misconduct, the following procedure applies: